464 pages | 6 1/8 x 9 1/4 | 49 illus.

 A volume in the Middle Ages Series

-Awarded the 2009 Haskins Medal by the Medieval Institute of America
+Awarded the 2009 Haskins Medal by the Medieval Academy of America

 "A wonderful book that makes a very big, new interdisciplinary argument.
 It will have as marked an effect on the field of medieval religious studies as anything published in the last few decades."—Nicholas Watson, Harvard University